zulip/zulip/docs/overview/architecture-overview.md

 use in most of our codebase don't support that, and in any case, our architecture doesn't require Tornado to do that).

-The parts that are activated relatively rarely (e.g. when people type or click on something) are processed by the Django application server.
+The parts that are activated relatively rarely (e.g., when people type or click on something) are processed by the Django application server.

 There is detailed documentation on the